Give your simulator superpowers

 “Reference to captured parameter ‘self’ in concurrently-executing code”

-This basically means that we’re trying to reference an immutable instance of self.
+This means that we’re trying to reference an immutable instance of self.
 In other words, you’re likely referencing either a property or an instance that’s immutable, for example, a structure like in the following example:

 Mutating immutable properties or instances from concurrently executing code is not supported.